terascope/teraslice/docs/packages/data-mate/overview.md

 ### some

-`some(input, args) - Validates that the function specified returns true at least once on the list of values`
+`some(input, context, args) - Validates that the function specified returns true at least once on the list of values`

 `args: { fn: String, options: Any }`